Paritosh-Kumar-Tripathi/MyApps/README.md

 # MyApps
-I don't know how to us egit and I also cannot make complex apps.
+I don't know how to use git and I also cannot make complex apps.
 So I just made simple apps.